otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 - optional: feature transforming

 ### Benchmark
-In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
-The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
-Questions to ask yourself when writing this section:
-- _Has some result or value been provided that acts as a benchmark for measuring performance?_
-- _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

 There are some people at Kaggle who seem to be experimenting with the dataset, too.
 For example, [Jonathan Bouchet built a polynomial regression model in R and reports an R² score of 0.098404](https://www.kaggle.com/jonathanbouchet/d/rush4ratio/video-game-sales-with-ratings/vg-sales-score-prediction/notebook).
-Our goal is to be better, of course.
-Since the reported R² is very close to 0 and thus the model seems to hardly predict anything, I am quite optimistic.
+Since Bouchet barely preprocessed the data and did not try other algorithms, I am quite optimistic that I can come up with a better result.

 ## III.
 Methodology